House Republicans pass historic criminal justice reform

 Legislation that seeks to improve state law enforcement’s use-of-force policies has advanced in the House this week, passing the Criminal Justice Subcommittee on Wednesday.

-House Bill 1406 bans chokeholds unless an officer believes deadly force is authorized; requires chokehold training be taught at police academies; requires law enforcement agencies to develop de-escalation policies; requires other officers to intervene in cases of excessive force; prohibits firing at moving vehicles unless the officer believes deadly force is authorized; and prohibits the issuance of “no-knock” warrants.
+This legislation bans chokeholds unless an officer believes deadly force is authorized; requires chokehold training be taught at police academies; requires law enforcement agencies to develop de-escalation policies; requires other officers to intervene in cases of excessive force; prohibits firing at moving vehicles unless the officer believes deadly force is authorized; and prohibits the issuance of “no-knock” warrants.

 House Bill 1406 will establish best practices for law enforcement by creating a statewide standard for when and how officers should engage in use of force and will also ensure that the men and women in law enforcement will continue to excel in their role in keeping Tennesseans safe.